szczyglis-dev/py-gpt/docs/source/configuration.rst

 *General*

 * ``Auto retrieve additional context from RAG``: Auto retrieve additional context from RAG at the beginning if the index is provided.
-Default: True.
+Default: False.

 * ``Display full agent output in chat view``: If enabled, then full output from agent will be displayed in chat window if agent is enabled.
 Default: True.

 * ``Display a tray notification when the goal is achieved.``: Displays a tray notification when an agent finishes or achieves its goal.
-Default: True.
+Default: False.

 *Autonomous*